ModelEarth/zip/io/README.md

 Without a parameter in SearchEngine() fewer detail fields are generated.
 Population by year is gone in .md file.
 Polygon is gone in .json file.

-Avoid deploying data update until fixed.

-Date for Grand Rapids zip 49501 is still not generated.
+Data for Grand Rapids zip 49501 is still not generated.